 Classification of occupations for the incomes register

-The occupational group according to Statistics Finland's classification of occupations (TK10) must be given with the notification of wage and salary data in the Incomes Register if the income earner is insured against occupational accidents.
+The occupational group according to Incomes Register´s Classification of Occupations (TK10) must be given with the notification of wage and salary data in the Incomes Register if the income earner is insured against occupational accidents.
 Users of the Incomes Register data use occupational group data in their own processes as well.

 All inquiries on which occupational group to use in the Incomes Register are directed to the payer’s own occupational accident insurance company.

 Help in defining different TK10 occupational groups: